 Harvest is All About Sowing and Reaping

 It should be apparent by now that life itself—both then and now—is just one long cycle of Sowing and Reaping, the purpose of which is to produce more life and/or fruit for the glory of God.
 In the natural, a seed is sown, fertilized, watered and supplied with light; it takes root and after some time, it grows to maturity and produces the grain which will either nourish some other living thing, or provide the seeds needed to reproduce itself.
-Once it reaches this stage of maturity, it is time for a harvest—and for the grain to finally serve the purpose for which it was created.
+Once it reaches this stage of maturity, it is time for a harvest—and for the grain to finally realize the purpose for which it was created.

 As we learned in our last post, While They Were Sleeping, Jesus used the parables in Matthew 13 to teach His Disciples that life in the spiritual realm functions according to these very same laws of Sowing and Reaping—only there…